 A few issues to report.
 The main one being the rechargeable batteries start to lose their charge between 6 to 10 months.
 They still work, but need charging every 2.5 to 3 hours on the parent unit.
 The power button on the parent unit can sometimes become stuck.
 This makes turning it on an off rather tricky.

-The BT baby monitor pacifier is manufactured by BT,.
-They are a reputable company, who have been making baby monitors for years.
-For an ‘audio only’ baby monitor it’s a pretty good one.
+The BT baby monitor pacifier as an ‘audio only’ baby monitor it’s a pretty good one.
 The light show, 19 lullabies and option to plug in your own iPod or MP3 player are good touches.
 The reminder set up features is also handy.

 If you get a monitor that doesn’t have the rechargeable battery or power button issue, then you will be happy with this great little monitor.
 However, if you don’t, then you may well have to send back to Amazon.
 They will replace or refund as necessary, but we could all do without that hassle.
 Overall a decent monitor, for it features and price.
 Although, the issues mentioned above mean I cannot highly recommend it.